suriu21/Azure-/Day-01/Basic.md

 What It's Like: It's like having your private computer space, but sometimes you use the shared internet space too.

 Example: A business storing sensitive data in its private space but using the public cloud for extra storage or specific tasks.

+What types of cloud services are available?

+There are three main cloud computing services, Infrastructure-as-a-Service (IaaS), Software-as-a-Service (SaaS) and Platform-as-a-Service (PaaS)

+Infrastructure as a Service (IaaS) is the core category of cloud services.
+IaaS is rented IT infrastructure from a third-party cloud provider.
+Within your IT infrastructure, you will be able to rent servers, network, storage, virtual machines and more.

+Platform as a Service (PaaS) is a cloud computing service that offers an environment for you to develop, test, deliver and manage your software applications with ease.
+With PaaS, it has never been easier for developers to create applications without having to worry about the setup of your underlying IaaS, storage, network and databases needed for development.

+Software as a Service (SaaS) is a method for delivering your software applications over the internet.
+This would be offered as an on–demand service on a subscription basis.
+Your cloud provider will host and manage the software application and infrastructure.
+They will also take care of any maintenance e.g. software upgrades or any security patching that’s needed.
+You can connect to the applications over the Internet via your browser on your PC, phone or tablet.